 Now you and your team are ready to add tasks and documents to your projects.
 Each project has a unique folder for the project’s documents.
 This folder is visible to all project members unless you restrict access to it for some.
 The file manager keeps all version of a file.

-In the task page you can create tasks and assign them to people.
-Each task has its own dashboard which lets you and your team to collaborate on tasks using commenting, tagging and file attachment.
+In the task page, you can create tasks and assign them to people.
+Each task has its own dashboard which lets you and your team collaborate on tasks using commenting, tagging and file attachment.

-An interactive Gantt chart accompanies the task manger.
-In the Gantt all tasks in the project are shown graphically.
+An interactive Gantt chart accompanies the task manager.
+In the Gantt, all tasks in the project are shown graphically.
 The inter-dependencies between tasks is best viewed in a Gantt chart.

-For example you can exclude some roles from accessing the project files or task page etc. Each member of the project is assigned a role.
-This lets you to set what permissions people in your project have.
+For example, you can exclude some roles from accessing the project files or task page etc. Each member of the project is assigned a role.
+This lets you set what permissions people in your project have.

 Binfire supports all project management methodologies like Agile, Waterfall and Hybrid project management methods.
 The application is flexible and easy to use so anybody with no background in project management can use it.

 Project management workflow, when implemented correctly, can go a long way helping you manage and track your projects seamlessly and collaboratively.